 Benefits of Using a Dab Rig

 With the use of a carb cap, you can efficiently dab even at very low temperatures.
-That’s because carb caps create a top-seal on your nail or banger—basically turning it into a hot oven that fully vaporizes all of your concentrate.
-In this case efficiency means you’ll vaporize all of the terpenes and cannabinoids in your concentrate with each dab.
+That’s because carb caps create a top-seal on your nail or banger—basically turning it into a hot oven that fully vaporizes all of your concentrates.
+In this case, efficiency means you’ll vaporize all of the terpenes and cannabinoids in your concentrate with each dab.

 Lower temperatures ensure a smooth and flavorful hit.
 Using a dab rig and carb cap efficiently vaporizes all of your concentrates while maintaining their potent flavor—it is a more efficient and pleasurable smoking experience.
 This exceptional experience is all thanks to the high-end nails and electric nails, which make for precise temperature control.

 Dabbing can have intense effects, but as long as you stick to lower temperatures, it doesn’t burn your throat like smoking flowers can.